licett/mblue/README.md

 * IPC.

 # Quick Start
-The quickest way to get started with Mblue is to clone the project and run the demo in a Linux.
+The quickest way to get started with Mblue is to clone the project and run the demo on a Linux.

 Install development tools:
 ```bash